xico42/bolton/README.md

  1. *PHP Mess Detector:* For preventing bad code
  2. *PHP Code Sniffer:* For enforcing a coding standard
+ 3. *PHP Stan:* For static code analysis
- 3. *Deptrac:* For enforcing the dependency rule between the software layers
+ 4. *Deptrac:* For enforcing the dependency rule between the software layers

 ### Technologies